 Let’s move to Brazil, and I will show you this spectacular Pera orange.
+It is a common fruit in the country that you must try.
 This orange has a light orange shade with a rough texture.
-Its rind is quite thin with a well-colored flesh inside.
+Its rind is quite thin with well-colored pulps inside.

 Pera oranges have a smaller size compared to other oranges and contain 10 segments of juicy flesh.
 The best part is it has less seed and a smooth surface.
 This orange originates in Volusia County (Florida).